ral-facilities/ldap-jwt-auth/README.md

    to the `ldap_server_certs` directory in the root of the project.

-5. Create a `users_config.yaml` file alongside the `users_config.example.yaml` file and add all the usernames (FederalIDs) and emails that can use this system (via LDAP authentication or SSO OIDC), and their roles.
+5. Create a `users_config.yaml` file alongside the `users_config.example.yaml` file and add all the usernames (FederalIDs) and emails that can use this system (via LDAP authentication or SSO OIDC), and their role.
 The usernames are the Federal IDs and each one should be stored under `users` using correct yaml notation.
 You can also define the various roles in the system and if they are of the highest privilege.